My Approach to Helping

 More Info About My Practice

-I OFFER MY SERVICES IN-OFFICE AND ONLINE FOR RESIDENTS OF FLORIDA AND THE DISTRICT OF COLUMBIA.
+I OFFER MY SERVICES ONLINE FOR RESIDENTS OF FLORIDA AND THE DISTRICT OF COLUMBIA.

 Important Factors for Choosing a Therapist